 While we got used to hearing the words ‘Deal’ or ‘No Deal’ being uttered more in parliament than you’d expect on a Noel Edmonds game show, the United Kingdom’s transition period after leaving the European Union has now officially ended.

-This article was last updated at 09:00 on Tuesday 8th October 2019, so advice has since changed.
-If in doubt, please be sure to check official Government advice here.
+This article was last updated at 13:00 on Friday 8th January 2021 and is up to date with current advice.
+If in doubt, please be sure to check the official Government advice here.

 Firstly, what’s the latest with Brexit?